IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-skytap-workshop.md

 # How to Schedule a Skytap Workshop

 Group reservations can be scheduled on IBM Technology Zone using the "schedule a workshop" feature which takes you to the Workshop Manager.
-Currently only Infrastructure "Skytap" can be scheduled on Workshop Manager

 1. From the IBM Technology Home page